-He grins, that crazy gleam in his dark eyes.
+He grins, blood coating his teeth and a crazy gleam in his dark eyes.

 “Jesus!”
-Jeph hisses, squatting down in front of me and grabbing my face, tilting it from side to side as he examines the damage.
+Jeph hisses, squatting down in front of me and grabbing my face.
+He tilts it from side to side as he examines the damage.
 It must be bad if he’s stopping.
 This is far from the worst injury he’s ever given me.